-Closer examination begins to tell a tragic story.
-A piece of clothing soaked in dark red blood lays crumpled on the floor near a bolt-action rifle with a telescopic sight, the bolt open.
+A piece of clothing soaked in dark red blood lies crumpled on the floor near a bolt-action rifle with a telescopic sight, the bolt open.

 Hunting camp is a time-honored fall tradition in rural areas of the Northwest.
 Kids skip school to learn hunting skills from their parents and grandparents.